Skip to content

 Sedentary-lifestyle

-A sedentary lifestyle and lack of exercise over a long period of time can lead to a significant weakening of the muscles throughout the body - especially in the feet.
-The foot muscles play a central role in the stability, balance and healthy statics of the arch of the foot.
-If the load is too low - for example, due to prolonged sitting and too little movement - the small muscles, tendons and ligaments that maintain the transverse and longitudinal arch of the foot atrophy.
-As a result of this muscular weakness, the transverse arch can drop, which encourages the development of splayfoot.
+A sedentary lifestyle and lack of exercise can lead over time to marked weakening of muscles throughout the body — especially in the feet.
+The foot muscles play a central role in stability, balance and healthy arch support.
+With insufficient loading — for example through prolonged sitting and little movement — the small muscles, tendons and ligaments that maintain the transverse and longitudinal arches of the foot can atrophy.
+As a result of this muscular weakness, the transverse arch may drop, favoring the development of a splay foot.
 More on this in the following section.

-In addition, weak muscles also have a negative impact on overall posture.
-Poor posture in the knees, hips or back can lead to changes in the load on the feet via so-called muscular chains and further promote the development of pain in the ball of the foot.
-This makes it clear that metatarsalgia is not just a localized problem in the foot, but often the result of a general lack of movement and an inactive lifestyle.
+In addition, weak musculature negatively affects overall posture.
+Postural faults in the knees, hips or back can, via muscular chains, alter loading of the feet and further promote the development of pain in the ball of the foot.
+Thus, metatarsalgia is often not just a local foot problem but the result of general inactivity and a sedentary lifestyle.

-At the same time, the longitudinal arch can also drop, which favors the development of a flat foot.
-The lowering of the transverse and longitudinal arch causes the foot to lose its natural shock-absorbing function.
-Instead of evenly cushioning the load when walking or standing, the pressure is transferred directly and increasingly to the metatarsal heads.
+At the same time, the longitudinal arch may also sink, favoring the development of flatfoot.
+The collapse of the transverse and longitudinal arches means the foot loses its natural shock-absorbing function.
+Instead of even attenuation of forces while walking or standing, pressure is transmitted directly and more intensely to the metatarsal heads.

-In addition, the loss of the arch also makes the entire statics of the foot more unstable.
-This results in incorrect loading, a changed gait pattern and an increased concentration of pressure on the front areas of the foot.
-In addition to pain, this can also cause calluses, corns or, in the worst case, inflammatory changes to tendons and joints.
+In addition, loss of the arch makes the entire foot statically less stable.
+This leads to misloading, altered gait and increased pressure concentration on the front of the foot.
+Besides pain, this can cause calluses, corns or, in the worst case, inflammatory changes of tendons and joints.

-Fasciae are connective tissue sheaths that surround and connect muscles, tendons and joints.
-They are crucial for smooth movement and power transmission in the body.
-However, these fasciae can shorten, harden or stick together if there is a lack of movement, incorrect loading or too little varied movement.
+Fascia are connective tissue sheaths that surround and connect muscles, tendons and joints.
+They are essential for smooth movement and force transmission throughout the body.
+With lack of exercise, misloading or insufficiently varied movement, these fasciae can shorten, harden or adhere.

-Fascia dysfunctions can promote metatarsalgia in various ways.
-Fasciae are a widely ramified network of connective tissue that envelops and stabilizes muscles, bones and organs.
-They play a central role in mobility, force transmission and the distribution of mechanical forces in the body.
-Numerous fascial structures run through the foot, in particular the plantar fascia on the sole of the foot, which plays an important role in maintaining the arch of the foot and absorbing shocks.
+Fascial dysfunctions can promote metatarsalgia in various ways.
+Fascia form an extensive network of connective tissue that envelops and stabilizes muscles, bones and organs.
+They play a central role in mobility, force transfer and distribution of mechanical forces.
+In the foot, numerous fascial structures run, especially the plantar fascia on the sole, which is important for supporting the arch and providing shock absorption.

-A lack of exercise, poor posture or a sedentary lifestyle can lead to adhesions, thickening or tension within these fasciae, which can significantly impair the mechanical properties of the foot.
-The fasciae lose elasticity, which leads to an uneven distribution of compressive forces when walking or standing.
-As a result, the forefoot area - especially the metatarsal heads - is subjected to greater stress.
-This increased pressure load can lead to irritation of the nerves, joints or bursae in this area, which manifests itself in the form of burning, stabbing or load-dependent pain.
+Due to lack of movement, poor posture or sedentary habits, adhesions, thickening or tension may develop within these fasciae, significantly impairing the mechanical properties of the foot.
+The fascia lose elasticity, resulting in uneven pressure distribution when walking or standing.
+Consequently, the forefoot — particularly the metatarsal heads — is more heavily loaded.
+This increased pressure may irritate nerves, joints or bursae in this area, manifesting as burning, stabbing or load-dependent pain.

-Furthermore, fasciae act as interconnected chains in the body.
-Disruptions in myofascial tension - for example due to shortening along the fascial chain on the back, which runs from the sole of the foot to the neck - can transfer tension to the foot and lead to compensatory misalignments there.
-This can, for example, promote the flattening of the transverse arch, which in turn promotes splayfoot formation and thus a typical cause of metatarsalgia.
+Furthermore, fasciae act in the body as continuous chains.
+Disturbances in myofascial tension — for example due to shortening along the posterior fascial chain running from the sole to the neck — can transfer tension to the foot and lead to compensatory deformities.
+This can favor the flattening of the transverse arch, promoting splay foot formation and thus creating a typical cause of metatarsalgia.

 • Joint stiffness

-Joint stiffness, which often occurs as a result of a sedentary lifestyle and a lack of exercise, can significantly contribute to metatarsalgia, i.e. when the balls of the feet hurt.
-Prolonged sitting and low levels of physical activity lead to reduced blood circulation and supply to the joint structures, which in turn restricts joint mobility.
-Not only the large joints such as the hips and knees are particularly affected, but also the small joints of the foot, especially the metatarsophalangeal joints and the ankle joint.
+Joint stiffness, which frequently results from a sedentary lifestyle and lack of movement, can significantly favor metatarsalgia — that is, when the ball of the foot hurts.
+Prolonged sitting and low physical activity reduce circulation and nutrition to joint structures, which restricts joint mobility.
+Not only large joints such as the hip and knee are affected, but also the small joints of the foot, particularly the metatarsophalangeal joints and the ankle.

-If these joints are restricted in their mobility, the rolling behavior of the foot changes when walking.
-Instead of a dynamic, even load across the heel, arch and toes, the pressure often shifts unphysiologically to the forefoot - especially to the metatarsal heads.
-This overloading can lead to friction, micro-injuries and inflammatory reactions in the structures of the ball of the foot, which manifests itself as metatarsalgia.
-The limited mobility of the toes, especially the big toe, also impairs the normal push-off of the foot when walking and forces the body to make evasive movements, which further increase the pressure in the forefoot area.
+If these joints are restricted in mobility, the roll-off behavior of the foot during walking changes.
+Instead of a dynamic, even load distribution from heel to arch to toes, pressure often shifts abnormally to the forefoot — especially to the metatarsal heads.
+This overload can cause friction, micro-injuries and inflammatory reactions in the structures of the ball of the foot, presenting as metatarsalgia.
+Limited toe mobility, especially of the big toe, impairs normal push-off during walking and forces the body into compensatory movements that further increase pressure in the forefoot.

-Our feet are evolutionarily designed to move on natural, uneven surfaces where the foot muscles, joints and fasciae must constantly actively compensate and adapt.
-The changed environmental conditions have a considerable influence on the strain on the musculoskeletal system.
-The hard, flat floors and immobile, supportive shoes change the biomechanics of every single step and are therefore a decisive factor in the development of pain in the ball of the foot.
-The following changes play a significant role in the development of metatarsalgia pain:
+Our feet evolved to move on natural, uneven grounds where muscles, joints and fascia are constantly active in balancing and adapting.
+Changed environmental conditions have a major impact on musculoskeletal loading.
+Hard, flat floors and rigid, supportive shoes alter the biomechanics of every step and therefore play a decisive role in the development of ball-of-foot pain.
+The following changes are significant contributors to metatarsalgia pain:

 Walking on hard floors